Frankel Leo street Synagogue, Budapest

-Frankel Leo Synagogue is located on the Buda side of Budapest, Hungary (2nd district, Frankel Leo street 49).
-It is a Neolog synagogue which is the local mainstream of the Jewish community.
-The congregation and prayers similar to the Conservative/Masorti but without being egalitarian.
-Men and women sit separated but without mechitzah.
-They follow the Nusach Ashkenaz.
+The Frankel Leo Street Synagogue (Frankel Leó utcai zsinagóga) or Újlaki Synagogue, is a Neolog Jewish congregation and synagogue, located at 49 Frankel Leo Street, in Újpest, on the Buda side of the 2nd district of Budapest, Hungary.
+The congregation worships in the Ashkenazi rite.

 History

 The synagogue was built in 1888.
 In the 1920s a block building was built around it to protect it and to serve as a community building.
 During World War II, the synagogue was used as a stable and the residents were all killed.
 Today the Jewish community owns only one apartment in the building and gentiles live in the building.
 There is a memorial in the yard with the names of the Jewish families who were deported from the house in 1944.

 Community

 There is a vibrant Jewish community life in the Frankel synagogue, included Family Kabalat Shabbat, Sunday School, adult educational programs, BBYO youth movement for teens, holiday celebrations and cultural events serve the needs of the members.
 About 350 young families and 150 elders belong to the community.